openvinotoolkit/operator/helm-charts/ovms/README.md

 In the helm set the parameter `models_repository.models_volume_claim` with the name of the `PersistentVolumeClaim` record with the models.
 While set, it will be mounted as `/models` folder inside the OVMS container.
 Note that parameter `models_repository.models_volume_claim` is mutually exclusive with `models_repository.models_host_path`.
 Only one of them should be set.
 ### Assigning Resource Specs
-You can restrict assigned cluster resources to the OVMS container by setting the parameters:
+By default, there are no restrictions, but can restrict assigned cluster resources to the OVMS container by setting the parameters:
 - `deployment_parameters.resources.limits.cpu` - maximum cpu allocation
 - `deployment_parameters.resources.limits.memory` - maximum memory allocation
 - `deployment_parameters.resources.limits.xpu_device` - accelerator name like configured in the device plugin